-Before we get into the full list of stores like Radio Shack, we should pause to note that for a full century now – really, a century! – Radio Shack has been an absolute staple for DIY-ers and folks who like to geek out on tech.
+Before we get into the full list of stores like Radio Shack, we should pause to note that for a long time now – a full century, in fact – Radio Shack has been an absolute staple for DIY-ers and folks who like to geek out on tech.

-Since opening its doors back in 1921, the store’s offerings have expanded as technology has grown, from the eponymous radios to every manner of consumer electronics.
+Since opening its doors back in 1921, the store’s offerings have expanded as technology has grown, from ham radios to video equipment, mobile devices and every manner of consumer electronics.

 But just as technology has expanded, so have Radio Shack’s competitors, and today there’s no shortage of affordable Radio Shack alternatives offering comparable products at similar prices.

 To save you from having to sift through the myriad results when you Google “local electronic stores near me,” in this post I’ll round up 15 of the best electronic stores like Radio Shack that offer a wide range of consumer electronics, components and digital gear.

 Rounding Up 15 Electronic Stores Like Radio Shack

 Arguably Radio Shack’s biggest competitor, Best Buy is a big-box store that carries a wide selection of consumer electronics.

 Their inventory ranges all the way from big-ticket items like home appliances and home theater equipment and personal computers, to cell phones, wearables, digital cameras and pretty much everything in between.